 Political and Economic Factors.
 Individual foreign economies of certain countries may differ favorably or unfavorably from the U.S. economy in such respects as growth of gross national product, rate of inflation, capital reinvestment, resource self-sufficiency, diversification and balance of payments position.
 The internal politics of certain foreign countries may not be as stable as those of the United States.
 Governments in certain foreign countries also continue to participate to a significant degree, through ownership interest or regulation, in their respective economies.
 Action by these governments could include restrictions on foreign investment, nationalization, expropriation of goods or imposition of taxes, and could have a significant effect on market prices of securities and payment of interest.
 The economies of many foreign countries are heavily dependent upon international trade and are accordingly affected by the trade policies and economic conditions of their trading partners.
 Enactment by these trading partners of protectionist trade legislation could have a significant adverse effect upon the securities markets of those countries.
 On March 29, 2017, the United Kingdom ("UK") triggered the procedures to withdraw from the European Union ("EU") after the two year period settlement negotiation as prescribed in Article 50 of the Treaty of Lisbon.
 On January 31, 2020 the UK officially withdrew from the EU, subject to an 11 month transition period.
 In this transition period the UK will still follow all the EU rules and regulations and it will remain in the single market and customs union in this time.
+It is still uncertain what the long-term impacts will be as a result of the commercial arrangements reached between the EU and the UK.
 The ongoing withdrawal process could cause an extended period of uncertainty and market volatility, not just in the United Kingdom but throughout the EU, the European Economic Area and globally.
 As an investment manager authorized and regulated by the FCA, the Sub-Adviser is currently subject to provisions of certain European directives and regulations (e.g., Markets in Financial Instruments Directive, the AIFM Directive and the European Market Infrastructure Regulation) which have either been incorporated into the UK law or have direct effect in the UK.
 The longer-term impact of the decision to leave the EU on the UK regulatory framework will depend, in part, on the relationship that the UK will seek to establish with the EU in the future as referred to above.
 In particular, it is uncertain whether and how UK laws that incorporate EU directives may be modified in the future and whether UK firms (such as the Sub-Adviser) will continue to have the benefit of certain rights to conduct cross border business within the EU, particularly with respect to financial services.
 It is not possible to currently determine the precise impact the UK's departure from the EU may have on the Fund or the Investment Manager from an economic, financial or regulatory perspective but any such impact could have material consequences for the Investment Manager and/or the Fund.